emilundg/react-exercise/README.md

 ## Room for improvement
 This part is going to be very not guided but I will give a few tips and/or guidelines
 1. Probably the todoList, button etc looks pretty ugly.
 Add css files and classNames and start making your webpage b-e-a-uuutiful!
+2. Add a header which displays how many items are in the todo list!
-2. What did we say, components components components.
-But now we have two!
+3. What did we say, components components components.
+But now we only have two!
    1. The div inside TodoList.js map function can be made to a separate component aka TodoItem.js (add this file, what should the property be?)
    2. A little more tricky one: The text input with it's label will probably be used in several places if we expand this nice app.
 Make that into a component as well aka "TextInput.js".
 The props to this component will probably be something like title and a callback function.
 Why?
 Because the state we want to change from our input is in the parent component (where we add the todos.).
 In order to do this we pass a function as a property like this:
    ```js